 Students studied character design and created their own hollow-built clay works using pinch pots and slabs, while achieving a height of over 8 inches.
 Some students built solid, and learned hollowing techniques

 7th graders expressed an element of their identity through embossing, in a large, collaborative metal tooling piece.
 They discussed the difference between simulated and actual texture in the creation and planning of their designs, and learned techniques for making a relief using the medium.

-9th grade Ceramics students created coil vessels using traditional handbuilding techniques with stoneware
+Inspired by 3D printing technology, 9th grade Ceramics students created coil vessels using traditional handbuilding techniques with stoneware.

 9th grade Ceramics students used slab building techniques to create with this versatile form.
 Handles, feet, lids, and other components were added to the structures to demonstrate students' personal style.